Readless vs Substack Reader (2026)

 Substack Reader: Organization

-Launched in December 2020, Substack Reader is an RSS-style app that organizes your Substack subscriptions in one clean interface.
+Launched in December 2020, Substack Reader is a free RSS-style app that organizes your Substack subscriptions in one clean interface.
 You can browse posts, get recommendations, and discover new writers.

 But you still need to read it all yourself.
 No time savings.